electric-sql/electric/website/blog/posts/2024-07-17-electric-next.md

 ---
 title: A new approach to building Electric
 description: >-
-  Electric Next is an experimental new approach to building the ElectricSQL sync engine.
+  Electric Next is a new approach to building the ElectricSQL sync engine.
 excerpt: >-
-  Electric Next is an experimental new approach to building ElectricSQL.
+  Electric Next is a new approach that we've adopted to building Electric.
-  One that's informed by the lessons learned building the previous system and inspired by new insight from Kyle&nbsp;Mathews.
+  One that's informed by the lessons learned building the previous system and inspired by new insight from Kyle Mathews.
 authors: [thruflo]
 image: /img/blog/electric-next/header.jpg
 tags: [release]